 In 1947, when Leopoldo was eight, his parent separated.
-Shortly after that, his father took him and his younger brother Johnny to Saint Thomas, where they remained for four years.
-In 1951 the family moved to New York and settle on 117th Street in Spanish Harlem.
+Shortly after that, his father took him and his younger brother to Saint Thomas, where they remained for four years.
+In 1951 the family moved to New York and settled on 117th Street in Spanish Harlem.

 According to Errol Montes Pizarro, who interviewed Fleming in 2015, “Leopoldo’s paternal side of the family had been musicians for generations.
 His grandfather, William ‘Willie’ Fleming, played the mandolin and the trombone.
 Also, three of his paternal uncles – Bill, Herbie, and Jimmy – were noted singers and instrumentalists; one of them, Bill Fleming, played the trumpet and the harmonica in a jazz orchestra in Saint Thomas.

 Fleming showed signs of musical talent at an early age.
 Also, he drew inspiration from his father, who played the double bass, the guitar, the Cuban tres and performed with Mon Rivera, Sonorous de Oriente, Son de la Loma, and Alfarona X, among others.

 At fifteen, Fleming began his career as a professional musician by playing percussion for Katherine Dunham’s dance school then he joined saxophonist Red Dixon and trombonist Jesse Devore’s big-band, whose repertoire included jazz, mambo and calypso.